ssh

 6 SSH as VPN

-sshuttle (manual) is a VPN-workalike built on SSH.
-As far as I can tell it’s easy for both the client and server to set up VPN this way, so I’m not sure why it is not more common.
-Possibly because setting up SSH shells on various servers is in itself easy to make insecure for the server?
-Anyway, you have a login, you might as well use it.
+sshuttle (manual) is a VPN work-alike built on SSH.
+As far as I can tell, it’s easy for both the client and server to set up a VPN this way, so I’m not sure why it’s not more common.
+Possibly because setting up SSH shells on various servers is, in itself, easy to do in a way that leaves the server insecure?
+Anyway, if we have a login, we might as well use it.

 Installation options: